SJ23 Tech Tip D15, (Updated 2026-01-31) Bob Schimmel.

 Carburetor, Lower Bearing Check Valve, Reed Valves, Power Head Seals

-My trusty Merc 75 was idling a little rough at the end of this season and not quite as smooth at cruising speed.
+My trusty 7.5HP Merc was idling a little rough at the end of this season and not quite as smooth at cruising speed.
 It starts OK, which is normal, since this engine has electric start.
 Electric start is a very nice feature by the way.
 The rough running has me wondering about the carburetor and the reed valves, power head seals, and check valve given the age of the outboard.
 I might be able to do both jobs at the same time since they are mounted adjacent to each other, sort of.

 CLEAN CARBURETOR (2025) - Before anything else, check the carburetor body for signs of leakage.
 Don't destroy the evidence by handling it and take photos as you may question your memory!
-With the carburetor removed, its wise to plug off the air intake to keep debris out of the engine.
+With the carburetor removed, its wise to tape off the air intake to keep debris out of the engine.
 Now THAT is guaranteed to tick you off!

 • Release the blue fuel line cap from the side of the carburetor.
 Keep the seal and screen clean.